container-object-storage-interface/container-object-storage-interface.github.io/docs/write-driver/cosi-sidecar.md

 ## Driver APIs

 COSI driver must implement following APIs.
 We recommended developer synchronize all checks and business logic.
-### ProvisionerCreateBucket
+### DriverCreateBucket

-The `ProvisionerCreateBucket` API is called when a user wants to create a new bucket.
+The `DriverCreateBucket` API is called when a user wants to create a new bucket.
 Driver must create the bucket only after ensuring that a bucket with same name does not already exist.
-### ProvisionerDeleteBucket
+### DriverDeleteBucket

-The `ProvisionerDeleteBucket` API is called when a user wants to delete a bucket.
+The `DriverDeleteBucket` API is called when a user wants to delete a bucket.
 Driver must delete the bucket if it exists.
 If it cannot find a bucket with the matching name, it should return as success.
-### ProvisionerGrantBucketAccess
+### DriverGrantBucketAccess

-The `ProvisionerGrantBucketAccess` API is used to grant an application access to a bucket.
+The `DriverGrantBucketAccess` API is used to grant an application access to a bucket.
-### ProvisionerRevokeBucketAccess
+### DriverRevokeBucketAccess

-The `ProvisionerRevokeBucketAccess` API is used to revoke an application's access to a bucket.
+The `DriverRevokeBucketAccess` API is used to revoke an application's access to a bucket.